sandialabs/LoQS/README.md

 - `backends`: Packages needed to enable *all* backends
 - `nobackends`: The complement of `backends`, i.e. all developer packages with no backends (useful for testing)
-- `all`: All optional dependencies
+- `all`: All optional dependencies except `mpi`, which requires a real MPI installation and is deliberately excluded so it stays opt-in -- combine explicitly instead, e.g.
+  `pip install -e ".[all,mpi]"`

 To use these, simply modify the last line of the installation instructions.
 For example: